 When it comes to location, the highest average paycheck ($116K per year) can be spotted in Seattle, Wash.; Los Angeles, Calif. ($85K), Glendale, Calif. (about $85K), and the company's headquarter city of Burbank, Calif. ($76K) are the next top-paying cities.
 Orlando, Fla. is near the bottom for pay at $68K.
 By state, Washington offers the highest pay at $116K annually.

 Certifications and Degrees

-Project Management Certificate Holders receive bigger paychecks (about $122K per year) than those without credentials.
+Being a Project Management Certificate Holder certainly has its perks — salaries approach around $122K per year and far exceed the paychecks of those without certification.
 Certified ITIL Leaders with credentials can live quite comfortably; median salaries come in at $116K annually.
-Regarding salaries and education, The Walt Disney Company pays those with a Bachelor of Science in Industrial Engineering (IE) the most — $138K.
+The Walt Disney Company workers who hold a Bachelor of Business Administration (BBA) are also well compensated, earning approximately $112K on average.

 Benefits and Perks